FatsackFails/fatsackfails/src/site/snippets/kruiz-control-month.md

 [Back to Contents](#toc)

 ## End Result
-Here's a little demo showing how all of this comes together for [SajochiSama](https://twitch.tv/sajochisama)'s overlay:
+Once again here's the demo showing how all of this comes together for [SajochiSama](https://twitch.tv/sajochisama)'s overlay:

 @[vimeo](588778678)